SysKitTeam/docs-point/releases/cloud/point-2025-01-28-release-note.md

 * **Fixed an issue** where the Shared with Everyone policy was incorrectly resolved when it was set to resolve automatically.

 * **The Power Platform data sync was improved** to better handle cases where a SharePoint List has multiple permission levels assigned on a flow.
-  * The following error occurred during SharePoint List Permissions sync: `Microsoft.Data.SqlClient.SqlException: Violation of PRIMARY KEY constraint 'PK_FlowListPermissions'.
-Cannot insert duplicate key in object 'PowerPlatform.FlowListPermissions'.`
-  * Other minor Power Platform data sync fixes.
+Before, only the highest privilege permission was displayed; now, all permissions are collected and shown on related Power Platform reports.

 * **Various improvements, including UX and UI fixes, are available**.